web3/web3.js/docs/web3-eth-contract.rst

 ----------

-Default chain property does contain the following ``Common`` object:
+The default common property does contain the following ``Common`` object:

 - ``customChain`` - ``Object``: The custom chain properties
     - ``name`` - ``string``: (optional) The name of the chain